MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 1. Start by calling one person, and then select **Open Participants** (![Graphic showing the participants icon.](media/Teams_Participants.png)).

-2. Search for the person you would like to call, and then call them.
+2. Search for the person you want to call, and then call them.

 [Learn more about who can join a group call](mobile-app/making-calls-on-remote-assist-mobile.md).